 Use the cube that we created before to make a little rectangle.
 I like to use Pathfinders for this, as I find it very quick and intuitive.
 The option would be Intersect.

-Now, duplicate it in place (Ctrl + C, Ctrl + F).
+Now, Duplicate it in place (Control-C, Control-F).
 Using the "movement rule" that we learned (two across, one down / up), move the duplicate so it sits right besides the other.
 Repeat this step to create a full row.

 Now, we have to create a second row.
 This row won't be aligned with the one above, emulating a brick pattern.